clvrai/create/README.md

   'goal,medium_floor:1' :  '[uniform(-0.2, 0.2), uniform(-0.2, 0.2)]'
    ```
    This adds a random variation in [-0.2, 0.2] to each coordinate of `env` object 'medium_floor' with ID 1 and the goal object.
 This can be useful if a platform-object pair stay together and need to be stochastically initialized.
 - `env`: all the initial environment objects are defined here.
-See [complete list of available objects](https://github.com/gitlimlab/CREATE/blob/2b68ffcdcc6d03fa0cfcae97963f2576d233c9ff/create_game/tools/tool_factory.py#L37).
-You can also specify parameters to these objects such as 'elasticity', 'length' or 'angle'.
+See [complete list of available objects](create_game/tools/tool_factory.py#L37).
+You can also specify parameters to these objects such as 'elasticity', 'length' or 'angle' as found in their [individual files](create_game/tools).
 ID is used by `rnd` to distinguish objects having same name.

 ```